 The Mediterranean Action Plan (UNEP-MAP, 1975) is a regional cooperative effort drafted in 1975.
 MAP involved the European Community and 21 countries bordering the Mediterranean Sea.
 The objective of MAP was to protect the marine and coastal environment through regional and national plans to achieve sustainable development.
 This Plan led to the adoption of the Convention for the Protection of the Mediterranean Sea against Pollution (Barcelona Convention, 1976) which entered in force in February 1978.
-The Barcelona Convention was revised in June 1995 as the "Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean".
+The Barcelona Convention was revised in June 1995 as the "Convention for the Protection of the Mediterranean".
 The main objectives of this Convention were: